 When Alyssa was about five, I took all her cards down and gave them to her.
 More than two years of words made a hefty stack.
 She lined them up across the floor like a train and made sentences.
 She quickly discovered that little words like and and the were missing.
 She asked for more words and I bought another package of index cards.

 She discovered the ability to make humorous sentences using words like stinky, ugly, (and I am only slightly embarrassed to admit this) toe jam.
 From the sound of her giggles, it was apparently quite amusing to make sentences like Mom has stinky toe jam or My brother smells funny.

-One evening few months before she turned six, she was sitting on the couch with her brother while he read to her from Dr. Seuss’ immortal Green Eggs and Ham.
+One evening few months before she turned six, she was sitting on the couch with her brother while he read to her from Dr. Seuss’ immortal Green Eggs and Ham (affiliate link).
 She commented that she would like to try reading it herself.
 My son, bless him, wordlessly handed her the book.
 She opened it to the first page, began reading it, and read every single word on every single page to the end!
 Then, she skipped off to her room as we applauded and cheered wildly.
 About ten minutes later, she re-appeared with one of my grandma’s old scarves tied around her head, an aqua satin pajama shirt tied by the sleeves around her neck for a cape, and her teddy bear under one arm.
 She JUMPED into the living room, flung out the other arm dramatically and shouted, “I am SUPER reader!!!”
 I ran for the camera.
 I took a picture of her in costume, holding the bear in one arm and the book in the other.
 That picture is still one of my favorites.

 Alyssa is nine years old now.
 Yesterday, she stood next to me in the kitchen, watching me toast a muffin and reading the package.